Video Games

 engin33rguy★★★★2 months ago

 Torment 12 isn't actually a raised ceiling, it's Blizzard admitting Torment 4 was undertuned for anyone running proper affix rolls.
 Everyone's talking about the level cap bump to 70 but the real story is the damage bucket rework nobody's covering, which is the only reason Warlock's health-trading kit functions past World Tier 3 instead of deleting your own HP pool for nothing.
 Paladin's Oath system is Barrier-stacking with extra steps, and it's still the better-designed class of the two because the game finally rewards standing still, something this engine has punished since launch.
 Skovos looks great but the zone density numbers don't actually beat Fractured Peaks, it just feels bigger from the vertical layering.
 Solid expansion, better campaign than launch had.
-I'd still take Warlock into endgame content specifically because it's undertuned, that's when you know a build has room left to grow.
+Skip the Oath capstone nodes until 60, they're trap picks and the tooltips won't tell you.